History of the Jews in Romania: Results

 At the same time, 135,000 Jews living under Hungarian control in Northern Transylvania were deported to and died in concentration and extermination camps.
 In addition, 5,000 Romanian Jews were murdered in the Holocaust in other countries.

-A majority of the Romanian Jews living within the 1940 borders did survive the war.
-The change in the Romanian government policy during 1942-1943 led to the survival of at least 290,000 Romanian Jews (although they were subject to a wide range of harsh conditions, including forced labor, financial penalties, and discriminatory laws), and to the subsequent repatriation of thousands of people.
+A majority of the Romanian Jews living within the 1940 borders did survive the war, although they were subject to a wide range of harsh conditions, including forced labor, financial penalties, and discriminatory law.
 Also, thousands of Romanian Jews living abroad were able to survive thanks to renewed Romanian diplomatic protection.
 However, the total number of victims makes Romania count as first, according to the Wiesel Commission, "Of all the allies of Nazi Germany, [responsible] for the deaths of more Jews than any country other than Germany itself".

 During the postwar period, the history of the Holocaust was distorted or simply ignored by East European communist regimes.
 The trials of war criminals began in 1945 and continued until the early 1950s, but they received public attention only for a short period of time.
 In postcommunist Romania, Holocaust denial has been a diffuse phenomenon, and until 2004, when researchers made numerous documents publicly available, many in Romania denied knowledge that their country participated in the Holocaust.
 The Romanian government has recognized that a Holocaust took place on its territory and held its first Holocaust Day in 2004.
 In memory of the victims of the Holocaust and particularly to reflecting on Romania's role in the Holocaust, the Romanian government decided to make October 9 the National Day of Commemorating the Holocaust.